 Still, it is not always possible to avoid a crash when a driver is acting negligently or recklessly.
 After an accident, don’t wait to speak to an attorney.
 No matter what the extent of your injuries, you deserve to discuss your eligibility for compensation with an experienced personal injury lawyer.
 You can likely recover for your medical bills, pain and suffering, property damage, and more.

 Many drivers that strike bicyclists illegally flee the scene.
 They may realize that they were at fault for driving under the influence, texting and driving, or otherwise failing to pay attention, and might panic or try to avoid liability.
 If you were the victim of a hit-and-run bicycle accident, you have options.
 While finding the perpetrator is unlikely, you may have uninsured/underinsured motorist insurance that can cover your medical expenses and property damage.

 After a hit-and-run, gather information from any eyewitnesses.
 Their statements may help investigators identify the person who struck your bike and hold him/her responsible for damages.
 File a police report immediately.
 They have resources that can help track down the driver.
 Even if they cannot, your insurance company likely requires a police report.
 Seek medical attention for your injuries right away.
 As soon as you’re able, call your auto insurance company and find out if you have uninsured/underinsured motorist insurance.
 If you do, your claim can end there.

-In the event of any type of bicycle accident, speak to The Law Office of Arash Khorsandi about your possible options.
+In the event of any type of bicycle accident, speak to Arash Law about your possible options.
 Call (888) 488-1391 or contact us online.